 People touch their faces throughout the day.
 It’s hard not to do it, and your nose is one of the most sensitive parts of your face.
 Whether your nose is itchy, runny or stuffy, most people are constantly touching it.

 While it may seem like an innocent thing to do, it can actually be extremely problematic.
 The simple act of touching a recent piercing can cause an infection.

-Think about how dirty our hands are throughout the day.
-We’re constantly touching surfaces – doors, desks, keyboards.
+Think about how dirty our hands are during the day.
+We’re regularly touching surfaces – doors, desks, keyboards.
 Those surfaces often contain a lot of bacteria from people who touched them before us.

 Wearing The Wrong Type Of Metal

 If you choose jewelry that’s made out of a type of metal you are allergic or sensitive to, it slows how quickly your body will heal from the piercing.
 A slower healing time gives more opportunity for bacteria to set in.